 The Valley of the Fallen (El Valle de los Caídos)

-If you don’t have heavy digestions, you always have the option of ordering good cuts of grilled meat (mainly veal), or baked (in case you fancy suckling pig or lamb).
+If you don’t have heavy digestion, you always have the option of ordering good cuts of grilled meat (mainly veal) or baked meat (in case you fancy suckling pig or lamb).

-Restaurants such as Charolés or Fonda Genara will give you the opportunity to taste gastronomic wonders, typical of this land.
+Restaurants such as Charolés or Fonda Genara will give you the opportunity to taste the gastronomic wonders typical of this land.